- Represented California in the House of Representatives from 1975-2015

 - Co-sponsored a 2009 bill calling for the creation of a “cap-and-trade” arrangement mandating reductions in greenhouse gas emissions

 Born in Los Angeles, California on September 12, 1939, Henry Arnold Waxman earned a B.A. in political science from UCLA in 1961 and a J.D. from UCLA Law School in 1964.
 He served three terms in the California Assembly from 1969 until 1974, at which time he was elected to represent California’s 30th Congressional District.
-He went on to serve in the U.S. House of Representatives for the next 40 years.
+Waxman then went on to serve for the next 40 years in the U.S. House of Representatives, where he was also a longtime member of the Congressional Progressive Caucus.

 A leading financial backer of Waxman’s many political campaigns was the American Association for Justice, formerly known as the Association of Trial Lawyers of America.
 Waxman also drew strong support from the members and political action committees of large and powerful labor unions like AFSCME and the SEIU.